Career Transition Assistance

 Your eligibility ends if you:

-To be entered on the RPL, an individual must submit a completed agency application form, which may specify types of positions the employee will accept and other conditions, within 30 days after the separation date.
+To be entered on the RPL, you must submit a completed agency application form, which may specify types of positions you will accept and other conditions, within 30 days after the separation date.

 RPLs give employees hiring preference only within the employee’s own agency and in the local commuting area and only for positions at or below the grade level of the position from which they are being (or may be) separated, and that have no higher promotion potential.
 Registrants will be given priority consideration in filling vacancies for which they qualify within the commuting area as long as they are on the RPL.
 Registrants get priority consideration when the agency fills competitive service vacancies from outside the agency.
 If a registrant is available, an agency may not fill a permanent or time-limited competitive service position by a new appointment (unless the individual appointed is a 10-point veteran) or by transfer or re-employment (unless the individual appointed is exercising restoration or re-employment rights).